deltaDNA/unity-sdk/README.md

 ### Diagnostics

 More details on what ads are being loaded and shown can be turned on by enabling debug notifications from the SmartAds configuration UI, accessible from *DeltaDNA -> SmartAds -> Select Networks* in the Unity Editor.
 Please note that this option is only available in development mode and should never be used for production builds.
+On iOS a minimum build target of iOS 10 is required.

 ## iOS Integration